WillyJimmyDev/simple-quiz/README.md

 * Import simple-quiz.sql into MySQL using a tool like phpmyadmin.
 * Change credentials in /SimpleQuiz/Utils/Base/Config.php to suit.
 * Default web admin user is example@gmail.com with password of 123456
-* Remember to change admin password from within phpMyadmin.
-Make sure password is sha1 hashed.
 * Navigate to the web accessible folder in your browser.

 ## Twitter Stuff